-In 2016, the ECWA analyzed a total of 24 source water samples for Giardia and Cryptosporidium as part of EPA's Long Term 2 Enhanced Surface Water Treatment Rule.
-No Cryptosporidium or Giardia were detected in any samples.
+In 2017, the ECWA analyzed a total of 6 source water samples for Cryptosporidium and Giardia taken from Lake Erie and the Niagara River as part of EPA's Long Term 2 Enhanced Surface Water Treatment Rule.
+No Cryptosporidium were detected in any samples.
+Giardia were detected in each of the source water samples in January.
+In our treatment process Giardia is removed by a combination of filtration and disinfection.